 Self-awareness begins with paying attention to own thoughts, emotions and feelings.
 It is related to emotional intelligence which stems from honest self-thought.
 Self-awareness is monitoring the way we act and think and be aware of our internal voice.
 One must be willing to dwell deep and learn about oneself.

 Once we understand our inner world, we make peace with ourselves along with our thoughts, behavior and actions.
 We are then able to consciously work towards the betterment of our life experiences.

 How Can You Increase Your Self-Awareness?

 - Ironically one of the best ways to heighten self-awareness is to practice keen listening to others.
 When you listen to others you get into the same frequency as them and understand their emotions and body language.
 Once you master listening to others it can help you to listen to your inner self as well.

-- Most executive coaches would agree that a 360-degree feedback on a client is extremely useful during the coaching process as it will help them to recognize their areas of improvement and get a big picture leading to better self-awareness.
+- Most executive coaches would agree that 360-degree feedback on a client is extremely useful during the coaching process as it will help them to recognize their areas of improvement and get a big picture leading to better self-awareness.

-- Maintaining a journal is also a good way to increase self-awareness as It can help identify what triggers certain behaviours and emotions.
+- Maintaining a journal is also a good way to increase self-awareness as It can help identify what triggers certain behaviors and emotions.
 It gives an opportunity to reflect on certain habits and actions.

-- Most people find creating some “me-time” everyday useful in creating better self-awareness.
+- Most people find creating some “me-time” everyday use in creating better self-awareness.
 Spending time alone can give us a chance to know ourselves without the distraction of technology or other people.
 It can be a good way to connect with the inner you.

 How Does Self-Awareness Make Leaders More Effective?